deepchar/deepchar/README.md

 ## Future work

 #### More directions
-Creating models for different combination of source and target languages, i.e. Latn ➜ ru-Cyrl, Cyrl ➜ en-Latn, Armn ➜ ru-Cyrl, etc
+Creating models for different combination of source and target languages, i.e. Latn ➜ ru-Cyrl, Cyrl ➜ en-Latn, Armn ➜ ru-Cyrl, etc.

 #### More script types
 Creating models for scripts that use ideograms, syllabaries, such as Chinese, Japanese and Korean, or often omit vowels, such as Hebrew or Arabic.

 #### Quality and confidence
-Research model how model errors and quality correlate with token frequency and length
+Research how model errors and quality correlate with token frequency and length.

 #### Context
-Train models that use context, both the previous or next word or an entire sentence
+Train models that use context, both the previous or next word or an entire sentence.

 #### Architectures
 Train character-based NMT [(Ling et al., 2015)](https://arxiv.org/pdf/1808.02563.pdf) or convolutional seq2seq [(Gehring et al., 2017)](https://arxiv.org/pdf/1705.03122.pdf)

 #### Massive multilingual model
-Train a single general model for all the languages and transliteration directions
+Train a single general model for all the languages and transliteration directions.

 ### References